Market Overview

 Frederick is more affordable with a median home price of $420K, compared to $430K in Severn.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Frederick prices range from $200K–$1M.
 Severn prices range from $200K–$750K.

-Frederick has stronger schools overall, with a 79% average pass rate compared to 77% in Severn.
-Top schools in Frederick include Urbana High School and Oakdale High School.
-In Severn, standout schools include Meade High School and Old Mill High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Frederick public schools have a 79% average SOL pass rate; Severn has 77% (2024 state assessment data).
+Public schools in Frederick include Urbana High School and Oakdale High School; in Severn, Meade High School and Old Mill High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Frederick or Severn?